 Date: Two weekends are offered: July 25-July 26, 2026 and Oct.
 3-Oct.
 4, 2026

 Time: Arrive in the Alexandria Bay area on Friday evening, to be ready for an early start on Saturday morning.
+Exact time to be confirmed.

 Max number of scuba divers: 8 divers each day